 How to Get Where You Have to Get

 Getting to Mallorca is very easy.
 Cheap air companies cover the route from the most important European cities to this famous destination.
 The airport is located in the south part of the island, a strategic position for those who have reserved a room in Palma, or in the proximity of the nearby coastline.

-For the traveler who has decided to get away from usual destinations, the best solution is to rent a car to get to the hotel/camping etc and to embrace the charm of adventure.
-If you are still looking for a car, don’t forget to verify that the unmissable offer published on the Internet could really be considered as such.
-The competition between rental companies is as harsh as the final rental price.
+For the traveler who has decided to get away from usual destinations, the best solution is to rent a car to get to the hotel/camping/hunting etc and to embrace the charm of adventure.
+If you choose hunting don’t forget to look for ar-15 rifles online, you have to be prepared!

 The Wild North

 Once you get to Mallorca you can’t miss out on a visit to this part of the island.
 It takes almost two hours to drive from the east coast to the north coast of this enchanting corner of paradise by passing alongside fully equipped holiday resorts and deserted beaches.
 The closer you get to Alcudia, the more you can observe how different the landscape is if compared to the rest of the island.
 Here, bays are refreshed by strong winds that allow beachgoers to do a wide range of sports such as kitesurfing, surfing, windsurfing and also Feed That Game before they are hunted.

 Despite hundreds of sunseekers taking refuge from stress and daily routine close to the golden beaches of Badia Pollenca every year, this place still looks authentic and less touristic than others.

 The secret?
 Palma airport is located 80 km to the south, so only proactive vacationers with a hire car can get to the destination.
 Young people and adolescents are not enumerated in this calculation as they understandably prefer to participate in other kinds of relaxation which is not bad news especially as sometimes Mallorca can be very noisy and sleeping could seem like a mirage.